 Note that the evidence is not obvious and as a result, we can only speculate for the time being.
-Allegations are indeed way too serious and until the judgment is passed, we should not jump into any kind of conclusions.
-Black Lives Matter movement enabled this organization to get immense funding and everything did look good on paper.
+Allegations are indeed way too serious and until the judgment is passed, we should not jump to any kind of conclusions.
+The Black Lives Matter movement enabled this organization to get immense funding and everything did look good on paper.

 However, as time went on, the audits were not exactly transparent and the funds did deplete at an alarming rate.
-Monica Cannon-Grant obviously has other things to say about the incident.
+Monica Cannon-Grant has other things to say about the incident.

 Racism is a serious problem and America unfortunately has witnessed a lot of it.
 Numerous laws were created to rectify the situation.
 However, the issue could not be completely eradicated.
-In recent times, one of the things that is buried in everyone’s mind is the George Floyd’s murder.
+In recent times, one of the things that is buried in everyone’s mind is George Floyd’s murder.

 Of course, the cop was sentenced, but the real question is – is it enough?
 The answer is a subjective one and everyone is entitled to their opinion.
-Even after the incident and protests, traits of racism can be witnessed in the society to a certain extent.
+Even after the incident and protests, traits of racism can be witnessed in society to a certain extent.

 Violence in Boston was created by Cannon-Grant to extend support to the victims and contribute towards making the whole community better.
 Their end goal was noble and they did gain a lot of momentum.